GDPR and Thesaurus Software

 - We have looked at how information is sent to and retrieved from our secure servers, be it for the purposes of maintaining our website or our CRM system.
 We have now changed all of our servers over to more secure Microsoft Azure servers.
 We have also introduced IP white listing, meaning that knowing the login credentials is not enough, the request must come from a trusted location.

-- Internally, we have held staff training and update sessions to ensure our staff are fully aware of the new legislation and how it impacts their role.
+- Internally, we have held staff training and update sessions to ensure our staff are fully aware of GDPR legislation and how it impacts their role.

-- If you are a Bright Contracts customer we will be updating the data protection policies within the software over the coming months.
+- If you are a Bright Contracts customer, we have updated the data protection policies within the software.